FrancescoMucci/CS-theses-and-assignments/README.md

 # Thesis, projects and assignments done for the Bachelor's and Master's degree in Computer Science

-This repository contains links to thesis and some projects and assignments done for the [Bachelor's (L31)](https://www.informatica.unifi.it/) and [Master's degree (LM18)](https://www.informaticamagistrale.unifi.it/) in Computer Science at the [University of Florence](https://www.unifi.it/).
+This repository contains links to theses and some projects and assignments done for the [Bachelor's (L31)](https://www.informatica.unifi.it/) and [Master's degree (LM18)](https://www.informaticamagistrale.unifi.it/) in Computer Science at the [University of Florence](https://www.unifi.it/).

 ### L31 - Laurea in Informatica (Bachelor's degree in Computer Science)
   - Bachelor's thesis: